Loughborough Central railway station

-Loughborough Central Station is a railway station on the Great Central Railway and the Great Central Railway (preserved) serving Loughborough.
+Loughborough Central Station is a railway station on the Great Central Railway and the Great Central Railway (heritage railway) serving Loughborough.

 History

 The station was opened by the Great Central Railway on 15 March 1899, built to the standard GCR arrangement of having an island platform set between the two main running lines.
 The platforms are 400 ft long, capable of accommodating consists of up to 6 coaches and/or mail vans.
 The station buildings are unique on the preserved railway, the only station with a complete canopy, the longest in railway preservation.
 The station was closed by British Rail under the Beeching Axe, on 5 May 1969.